Chiari Decompression Surgery

 Whether that’s from the decompression, the fusion, or both, I don’t know.
 My surgical team said it may not be possible to fully separate the contributions of each procedure.

-What I do know is that, in my case, the combination addressed problems that neither procedure alone would likely have solved.
+In my case, the combination addressed problems that neither procedure alone would likely have solved.
 The instability needed stabilization.
 The crowding needed space.
 Both were done, and the recovery has been one process, not two.
+Not as two separate recoveries, but as one lived experience of both.

 Often Discussed Alongside